dimaMachina/graphql-eslint/website/src/pages/rules/known-type-names.md

 ---
 description:
-  "A GraphQL document is only valid if referenced types (specifically variable definitions and fragment conditions) are defined by the type schema.\n> This rule is a wrapper around a `graphql-js` validation function."
+  'A GraphQL document is only valid if referenced types (specifically variable definitions and fragment conditions) are defined by the type schema.'
 ---

 # `known-type-names`